 One answer could be that we may see an overall shift in our economic structure to a baseline standard of better made products that consumers will invest in for longer periods of time.
 Simultaneously, we will hopefully see continued support for slow fashion (consuming less) which will result in a cleaner, healthier, less impactful industry overall.
 In this equation, there are important roles for both consumers and the larger corporations to play for us to see an overhaul of the fashion industry’s significant environmental footprint.

 The role of consumers

 Consumers play a key role in the development and implementation of circular fashion.
 From increased demand and support for more sustainable models, we are seeing circularity seeping into supply chains, manufacturing, and at the final stage; after a consumer has finished with an item.
 With more stores offering recycling programs and councils looking at textiles recycling, there are more and more options and alternatives for the materials that make up our clothes, rather than falling straight into landfill, which is great news for the planet (and for your pocket).

 Some key actions consumers can take to align with circular fashion:

-- Know about the brands you buy by using resources such as Good On You
+- Know more about the brands you buy by using resources such as Good On You

-- Live by the four r’s of fashion
+- Live by the five r’s of fashion

 - Buy less and buy better